 How To Encrypt iCloud Mail in Minutes | SecureMyEmail™

 Apple's iCloud service has an estimated 850 million users.
-Although iCloud does offer an impressive array of encryption and privacy capabilities, iCloud Mail still lacks proper end-to-end encryption.
+Although iCloud does offer an impressive array of encryption and privacy capabilities, iCloud Mail still lacks proper encryption, much less end-to-end encryption.
 But, fear not.
 We will show you how to encrypt your iCloud email so you can be assured that you have the very best privacy and security available for your email.
 And, it only takes a few minutes!

-Why should I encrypt my iCloud email?
+Why do I need to encrypt my iCloud email?

 What does iCloud encrypt?

+A lot, actually.
 Basically, there are two levels of iCloud encryption offered - Standard data protection and Advanced Data Protection for iCloud.

 Apple's standard data protection offers end-to-end encryption (meaning, even Apple should not be able to access) for the following: